It's not only the capital of the United Kingdom but London is also the perfect city for the gay visitor at any time of the year.

 in Spring 1999: glance in the door and you can see the twisted-metal light sculpture on the ceiling

 that commemorates the atrocity.
 This bar remains one of the most friendly in Soho.
-For a change of scene,

 Circa Bar in Frith Street is one of Soho's hottest gay venues with the best of London's DJ Talent, drag hosts and

 some cute bar staff.
 It's open 7 days a week.
-Some what different, Coach and Horses in Old Compton Street is a cosy traditional

-Down the road in Wardour Street, Freedom Bar Soho is a stylish and sophisticated cocktail bar which has recently been refurbished.
+Back in Wardour Street, Freedom Bar Soho is a stylish and sophisticated cocktail bar which has recently been refurbished.
 It has

 a signature cocktail list inspired by the movie Moulin Rouge.
 The bar has fresh flowers, friendly staff, stunning decor, djs, dance poles